Choke (Glee): Plot

 Rachel (Lea Michele) is focusing her upcoming NYADA audition, while Kurt (Chris Colfer) has a difficult time deciding what song to perform.
 Rachel advises him to go with a song he knows he can sing well.
 Rachel reveals that they will be auditioning for Carmen Tibideaux (Whoopi Goldberg), a famous and exacting performer and a newly appointed dean at the school.
 At the last minute Kurt decides to sing Not the Boy Next Door from The Boy from Oz, a song he claims is "something a little more out there, but much more me".
 Tibideaux is impressed by both his performance and the risk he took.
 Rachel sings Don't Rain on My Parade, a song she has known well since she was a child, but she forgets the lyrics and asks for another chance.
 After she stumbles again on her second attempt, Carmen ends the audition.

 Cheerleading co-coach Roz Washington (NeNe Leakes) overhears Santana (Naya Rivera) jokingly suggesting Coach Beiste's (Dot-Marie Jones) black eye was given to her by her husband and informs the girls that domestic violence is not a laughing matter.
 She teams up with Sue (Jane Lynch) and Beiste—who explains that she was hit by a speed bag—to teach the girls a lesson about domestic violence, and Sue assigns them to sing a song about women getting out of abusive relationships.
 The girls perform "Cell Block Tango", and Sue and Roz tell them that they completely missed the point of the assignment; the song is about women murdering their significant others for trivial reasons.
 Beiste, who walked out on the performance, tells Sue and Roz that her husband Cooter (Eric Bruskotter) actually did hit her.
-Sue insists that Beiste stay at her place, but Beiste opts to stay with her sister instead.
-Beiste reveals the truth about her black eye to the girls.
-Beiste does not reveal that she has given Cooter another chance.
+Sue insists that Beiste stay at her place, but Beiste says she is staying with her sister.
+Beiste reveals the truth about her black eye to the girls but does not reveal that she has given Cooter another chance.

 Finn (Cory Monteith) is worried that Puck (Mark Salling) will not graduate.
 Puck tells Finn that he only needs to pass a European geography test to graduate, and that he plans to flirt with his teacher to secure a passing grade.
 However, she rejects his overtures, telling him to study instead, and Puck decides to drop out.
 Later, while Puck is cleaning a client's swimming pool, his father (Thomas Calabro)—who he has not heard from in five years—shows up and asks Puck for money to pay his rent.
 Realizing that he does not want to turn out like his father—also a high school dropout—Puck enlists the other glee club males to help him study.
 After taking the test, he feels confident about his effort; however, he fails the test.